microsoft/UST/README.md

 ## How to use the code

-### Continued Pre-training on Task-specific Unlabeled Data (Optional)
+### Continued Pre-training on Task-specific Unlabeled Data

 For the few-shot learning setting with limited training labels, continued pre-training on task-specific unlabeled data *starting from available pre-trained checkpoints* is an effective mechanism to obtain a good base encoder to initialize the teacher model for UST.
 Code for continued pre-trainining with masked language modeling objective can be found in the original BERT repo here: [https://github.com/google-research/bert](https://github.com/google-research/bert).
 This requires invoking the `create_pretraining_data.py` and the `run_pretraining.py` scripts from the repo with additional instructions therein.
 This produces a new tensorflow checkpoint that can be used as the pre-trained checkpoint for UST.

 You can use `transformers-cli` from [https://huggingface.co/transformers/converting_tensorflow_models.html](https://huggingface.co/transformers/converting_tensorflow_models.html) to convert tensorflow checkpoints (`ckpt`) to compatible checkpoints (`bin`) for HuggingFace transformers.

 *Note that this continued pre-training step in optional for UST, but required to reproduce the results in the paper*.
-In absence of this step, UST uses the default pre-trained checkpoints for any pre-trained langauge model which also works very well in practise.
+In absence of this step, UST uses the default pre-trained checkpoints for any pre-trained langauge model which also works well in practise.
+The continued pre-trained checkpoints for the tasks in the paper are available [here](https://drive.google.com/drive/folders/1KzUdbRzBh3gzPx-HoIGalTBC20Sz9x6J?usp=sharing) that can be used to initialize UST for the respective tasks.

 ### HuggingFace Transformers as Base Encoders